Six Ways Tax Reform Affects Your Stock Compensation And Financial Planning

 After reading this article, test your knowledge with a fun, interactive quiz on tax reform

 The core tax treatment of stock compensation has not changed.
 Detailed below are six provisions that affect in some way the taxation of stock compensation or holdings of company stock.
-(The changes in the income tax rates, AMT, and estate tax end after 2025, when they will revert to the current rates and rules unless they are extended.)
+The changes in the income tax rates, AMT, and estate tax end after 2025, when they will revert to the current rates and rules, unless they are extended or made permanent.

 1. Changes In The Rates Of Individual Income Tax

 The Tax Cuts & Jobs Act keeps the current seven income tax brackets, reducing the rates and changing the income thresholds that apply.
 The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%, with the top bracket starting at $600,000 for joint filers ($500,000 for single filers).
 This means you have lower rates for compensation income, interest, ordinary dividends, and short-term capital gains.

 The flat supplemental wage rate for federal income tax withholding on stock compensation is based on the seven brackets.
 For amounts up to $1 million it is linked to the third lowest rate (22%).
 For amounts over $1 million it is linked to the highest rate (37%).

 As shown by the table below, the 22% rate of withholding may not cover the actual taxes you will owe on the additional taxable income from stock compensation.
 You must therefore know the tax bracket for your total income and assess the need to put money aside or pay estimated taxes.

 |RATE||TAXABLE INCOME (SINGLE)||TAXABLE INCOME (JOINT)|

 For stock compensation, multi-year planning remains useful to minimize when the added income pushes you into a higher tax bracket.